achliopa/udemy_PythonTensorFlow/readme.md

 * recap from PythonDSMLBootcamp course lecture
 * we will talk about supervised learning,unsupervised learning, reinforced learning , evaluation methods and more (AGAIN)
 * unlike normal computer programs machine learning techniques learn from data
-* ML algos can find insights in data even if the y are not specifically instructed what to look for in data
+* ML algos can find insights in data even if they are not specifically instructed what to look for in data
-* we define a set of rules not tell it what to do
+* we define a set of rules.
+We do not tell it what to do
 * three Major types of ML algos
 	* Supervised,
 	* Unsupervised